andyxning/mod-mongodb-dt-ct-retention-scheduler/README.md

-Because the update retention file operation is in the scheduler's main loop, in order to not delay other operations we make a assumption that if some thing error has happened, then we think that the update operation this time has failed, we just stop the this update operation, log it and wait until next one.
+Because the update retention file operation is in the scheduler's main loop, in order to not delay other operations we make a assumption that if some thing error has happened, then we think that the update operation this time has failed, we just stop this update operation, log it and wait until next one.

 ## SetUp
 Note: Replica set MongoDB instances is the recommended way to work with.